-Economic and population growth threaten to place severe strains on Oregon’s rivers and their inhabitants by increasing the competition for scarce water resources.
+Some types of growth and development can put strains on Oregon’s rivers by increasing the competition for scarce water resources.

 The water demands of growth are not limited to any one sector of society or the economy.
 While cities routinely demand more water from our rivers, agriculture also contributes to the problem by demanding, for example, huge volumes of water to support schemes to grow corn in the desert for ethanol production.